A Bird’s Eye View of Israel

 Israel may not be the land of skyscrapers like some other countries but it does have a number of places where you can get a great view of the famous skylines and natural wonders.
 Here is a list of some of the best places in Israel to get a bird’s eye view.
 The list goes from northern Israel to Eilat in the south.

-1. Mount ManaraTake Israel’s longest cable car 1940 meters to the top of this mount which is part of the Natfali Mountain range.
+1. Mount ManaraTake Israel’s longest cable car 1940 meters to the top of this mount which is part of the Naftali Mountain range.
 The mountain top is 750 meters above sea level.
-From the top you can see the Golan Heights, Galilee, Hermon Mountain, Hula Valley and Israel’s most beautiful farmlands.
-There are a range of fun activities at Mt.
+From the top, you can see the Golan Heights, Galilee, Hermon Mountain, Hula Valley, and Israel’s most beautiful farmlands.
+There is a range of fun activities at Mt.
 Manara including a mountain slide back to the bottom.

 This is the main campus tower of the University of Haifa on Mount Carmel.
-The observation deck is on the 27th floor of the 102 meter high tower and gives you sweeping views down the mountain side and across Haifa.
+The observation deck is on the 27th floor of the 102-meter high tower and gives you sweeping views down the mountainside and across Haifa.
 It was designed by Oscar Niemeyer and was the first building in Israel to use the curtain wall system.
 The observation deck is not always open to the general public so call the Hecht Museum ahead of time.

-3. Yefe Nof Balcony, HaifaLooking down the beautiful terraced garden passed the golden-domed Shrine of the Bab you can see the city below and the sea beyond that.
-On a clear day you can see up and down the coast.
+3. Yefe Nof Balcony, HaifaLooking down the beautiful terraced garden past the golden-domed Shrine of the Bab in Bahai Gardens you can see the city below and the sea beyond that.
+On a clear day, you can see up and down the coast.

 4. Azrieli Center ,Tel-AvivThe ultimate observation deck in Tel-Aviv (and perhaps the most famous in the country) is on the top floor of the Azrieli Center Circular Tower, Tel-Aviv’s tallest building.
-The tower is one of a complex of three towers, a circular, square and triangular tower.
+The tower is one of a complex of three towers, a circular, square, and triangular tower.
 The observation deck is completely enclosed and gives you a 360° view of the city below.

-Rehavam Ze’evi Observation Point, Jerusalem
+5. Rehavam Ze’evi Observation Point, Jerusalem

-Ramon Crater bird viewPerched 300 meters above the Ramon Crater this center provides not only an amazing view across the crater and Negev Desert but also informative audio-visual presentations and models of the local geography.
-There is a rooftop observatory where you can look down onto the dramatic desert landscape.
+Perched 300 meters above the Ramon Crater this center provides not only an amazing view across the crater and Negev Desert but also informative audio-visual presentations and models of the local geography.
+There is a rooftop observatory where you can look down onto the dramatic desert landscape of Mitzpe Ramon.